 HISTORICAL COMPLIANCE: For each day in the past SLO period days, if you started there and went back another SLO period days, what percentage of successful events would you cumulatively see?
 How does it compare to our SLO target?

 BUBBLEUP: The BubbleUp series at the bottom of the screen shows the dimensions where the events that pass the SLI (in blue) and those that fail it (yellow) are most different.
 This information can provide insight into the causes for current burn down activity.
+The BubbleUp looks at the same time period as the heatmap.

 SLOs are especially useful when they warn you of upcoming issues.
 Honeycomb Burn Alerts warn you when your SLO budget will be exhausted in a certain amount of time.